JamesKindon/jkindon.github.io/blog/_posts/2024-01-20-finding-the-value-in-your-citrix-investment.md

 Citrix out-of-the-box integrates and drives the delivery of those packages.
 For customers who are happy with MSIX including App-Attach, Citrix supports the [integration and delivery of these packages](https://www.citrix.com/blogs/2023/04/12/simplify-your-app-deployment-with-citrix-daas-and-microsoft-msix/) also.

-Again, conversely, for either platform handling either of these package types, it would be completely remiss of me to not include a reference to the sensational work Bram Wolfs has done in building out the [AppVentix](https://appventix.com/) solution which trumps both Microsoft and Citrix delivery methods.
+Again, conversely, for any platform handling either of these package types, it would be completely remiss of me to not include a reference to the sensational work Bram Wolfs has done in building out the [AppVentix](https://appventix.com/) solution which trumps both Microsoft and Citrix delivery methods.

 Citrix has **App Layering** and management of both **MSIX & App-V solutions**.
 How are you going to deliver the same packages if you are looking at something else?
 How much fun have you had with MSIX to date?
 {:.tldr}